joates/webgl-sandbox/README.md

 This is a very minimal implementation of WebGL ported to run with node.js/npm modules.
 The code is only about 26k without the textures.
 It's completely inspired by the techniques demonstrated by Erik Möller's fantastic 2.5 hour video on YouTube [WebGL 101](http://www.youtube.com/watch?v=me3BviH3nZc), the vast majority of code is all Erik's i have just added a few node.js things to make it easier to deploy with the command ```npm install webgl-sandbox```, ( _i have included Erik's original license in the repo_ ), also follow the links to additional resources if you are interested in getting started using WebGL in the browser.

+There are 2 Blender model exporters included in [public/scripts](https://github.com/joates/webgl-sandbox/tree/master/public/scripts)

+to run them you need to to use 2 commands in the Blender ```Python Console```:
+* exec(open('/path/to/script/export_webgl101.py').read())
+* exportWebGL101('ModelName', '/path/to/exported/model/files/modelname.json')
+_change the model name in the 2nd command to select a model from the Blender scene_

 ####The WebGL 101 samples are available live at
 * http://emoller.github.com/WebGL101/01-minimal.html
 * http://emoller.github.com/WebGL101/02-minimal-draw.html